Mo7ammadAbuSafat/ChatSystem-FullStack/README.md

 To run this project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/yourusername/real-chat-website.git`
-2. Navigate to the project directory for both the backend and frontend.
+2. Navigate to the project directory for both the backend and front end.
 3. Install backend dependencies: `dotnet restore`
 4. Start the backend server: `dotnet run`
 5. Install frontend dependencies: `npm install`